anvitasuresh/Agentic_AI_resolution_tracker/README.md

 # Resolution Tracker

-An AI-powered goal tracking companion that helps you set, journal, and reflect on personal resolutions — with an agent that plans what to do with each message instead of just reacting to keywords.
+An AI-powered goal tracking companion that helps you set, journal, and reflect on personal resolutions — with an agent that plans what to do with each message and helps you achieve your resolutions.

 ## Motivation